andreaco/AdditiveSynthesizer/README.md

-# Additive Synthesis
+# Additive Synthesizer
-Additive Synthesiser made using the JUCE Framework.
+Additive Synthesizer made using the JUCE Framework.

 ***